Darling Heights

 The employment landscape in Darling Heights shows performance that lags behind national averages across key labour market indicators

-Health care & social assistance has a particularly strong presence with an employment share 1.5 times the regional level.
-Construction, however, has limited presence at 5.7% compared to the regional average of 10.1%.
-Many residents commute elsewhere for work based on Census working population counts.
-Over the past year, employment increased by 5.3% while labour force grew by 4.2%, reducing the unemployment rate by 1.0 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7%, labour force growth of 2.1%, and a rise in unemployment by 0.3 percentage points.
-State-level data up to 25-Nov-25 shows Queensland's employment contracted by 0.01% with an unemployment rate of 4.2%.
-National employment forecasts from Jobs and Skills Australia project national growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Darling Heights' employment mix suggests local employment should increase by 6.8% over five years and 14.4% over ten years, assuming constant population projections for illustrative purposes.
+Construction has limited presence, at 5.7% compared to the regional 10.1%.
+Many residents commute elsewhere for work.
+Over a 12-month period ending September 2025, employment increased by 5.3%, labour force grew by 4.2%, and unemployment fell by 1.0 percentage points.
+In comparison, Rest of Qld recorded employment growth of 1.7%, labour force growth of 2.1%, and an unemployment increase of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Darling Heights' employment mix suggests local employment should increase by 6.8% over five years and 14.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment